SeineEloquenz/lbcfs/README.md

 ## Tab Completion
 Lbcfs supports easy creation of tab completion information.
 For every subcommand that belongs to a command, the tab completion option is created automatically.
 For your own tab completion options you have to provide a two dimensional string array per (sub)command.
-You do this by overriding the method `getTaboption()` inherited from `LbcfsCommand` .
+You do this by overriding the method `getTaboptions()` inherited from `LbcfsCommand` .
-Example for a tppos command:
+Example for a command:
 ```java
     @Override
     protected String[][] getTabOptions() {